KrispyCamel4u/SysMonTask/README.md

 ```
 $ sudo apt install zenity
 ```
-*SysMonTask will work without zenity also but some information dependent of root privilege might be incorrect.*
+*SysMonTask will work without zenity also but some information dependent on root privilege might be incorrect.*

 Running directly from terminal requires you to setup PATH to
 ```
 /opt/SysMonTask/
 ```
-which is default installation directory.
+which is the default installation directory.
 After setting PATH, run:
 ```
 $ sysmontask